 An application is deemed complete when all of the required documentation is submitted to the Economic Development Officer- Heritage Planning.
-In addition to the requirements listed above, the applicant may be required to submit any other supporting materials that may be identified by the City as being relevant and necessary to the evaluation of the application.
-Any additional requirements will be established at a presubmission meeting prior to application.
-Staff may request entry onto the property as part of an evaluation of the heritage significance of the site.
+In addition to the requirements listed above, the applicant may be required to submit any other supporting

 The documents required for a complete submission under this policy may be waived in whole or in part in writing by the Economic Development Officer - Heritage Planning, in consultation with Planning and Building staff.
 Reasons for waiver of some or all submission documents may include, but are not limited to: